Oxford University Museum of Natural History: History

 The last department to leave the building was the entomology department, which moved into the zoology building in 1978.
 However, there is still a working entomology laboratory on the first floor of the museum building.
 Between 1885 and 1886 a new building to the east of the museum was constructed to house the ethnological collections of General Augustus Pitt Rivers—the Pitt Rivers Museum.
 In 19th-century thinking, it was very important to separate objects made by the hand of God (natural history) from objects made by the hand of man (anthropology).

-The museum began undergoing an ambitious re-display project, 'Life, As We Know It', in 2022 which is still on-going.
+The museum began undergoing an ambitious re-display project, 'Life, As We Know It', in 2018 which will be completed in July 2026.
 This is the first major overhaul of permanent displays at the Museum in over 20 years.
+The first of four phases of the project, 'Out of the Deep', installed two display cases to house the Plesiosaur fossils, as a start towards a new 'Past ecosystems of Oxfordshire' display.
+Phase 2, in 2020, installed 10 new double-sided glass cabinets with pitched glass 'roofs', to show 20 new displays illustrating 'Biodiversity, Evolution and Earth'.
+A further 16 displays were added in 2024 as phase three, looking at 'Biodiversity; How evolution works' and 'Present-day ecosystems'.
+Phase four will complete the re-display with 6 more glass cases, featuring 11 new displays 'telling the story of the intricate relationships between planet and life'.

 The building

 The interior from the gallery level.

 James O'Shea at work on carvings of animals and plants.